Advanced search

 Use with dopaminergic drugs

 Caution is recommended when administering methylphenidate with dopaminergic drugs, including antipsychotics.
-Because a predominant action of methylphenidate is to increase extra cellular dopamine levels, methylphenidate may be associated with pharmacodynamic interactions when co-administered with direct and indirect dopamine agonists (including DOPA and tricyclic antidepressants) or with dopamine antagonists including antipsychotics.
+Because a predominant action of methylphenidate is to increase extracellular dopamine levels, methylphenidate may be associated with pharmacodynamic interactions when co-administered with direct and indirect dopamine agonists (including levodopa and tricyclic antidepressants) or with dopamine antagonists (including antipsychotics).

 4.6 Fertility, pregnancy and lactation